 The maximum power drawn by the solution from the electricity grid should not exceed 700 W while delivering the rated cooling capacity of 1.5 TR under standard conditions as well as over the span of lab and real-world test.
 The maximum or peak power draw will be calculated by using demand meters which sample at a very high frequency (fraction of a second) to determine maximum power drawn by the equipment in a given time period.
-The maximum draw, 700 W, represents a 60 percent reduction from baseline, and a 30 percent reduction from best-in-class units.
+The maximum draw, 700 W, represents a 60 percent reduction from baseline, and a 30 percent reduction from typical high performing units available in the market.

 Reducing power demand is critical in avoiding new power generation and distribution systems that would otherwise be needed to meet increased demand for cooling.
 Based on our analysis using the NREL's BEOPT tool, and review of currently available air-conditioning technology, we believe a 60 percent power reduction is achievable.
 Our research also shows that a 2X decrease in power is associated with a 3X reduction in energy consumption.
 Extending this relationship to about 5X level of efficiency suggests that a 60 percent reduction in power draw is achievable.